RGANJAM-786/K8s/DynamicVolumes-StoragClass.md

 👉 In your CI/CD pipeline, you need temporary storage for builds.
 How would you set this up in Kubernetes?
 (Expected: Use a StorageClass with fast ephemeral storage, or configure a dynamic volume with Delete reclaim policy so that storage is cleaned up when PVC is removed.)

+👉 lets assume you use reclaim policy as retain & dynamic volumes for your application & due to some reasons the pvc got deleted what happens?

+🔹 Situation:

+You are using dynamic provisioning (via StorageClass).

+The ReclaimPolicy is set to Retain.

+The PVC gets deleted.

+🔹 What happens:

+The PVC is deleted.

+The PV that was dynamically created changes its status from Bound → Released.

+Since the ReclaimPolicy is Retain, Kubernetes will NOT delete the actual storage backend (like the NFS subdirectory or EBS volume).
+The data is still safe.

+However, the Released PV cannot automatically bind to a new PVC because it still has a claimRef field pointing to the old PVC.

+🔹 How to recover:

+As a DevOps engineer, if I need the data back, I can either:

+Manually create a new PVC that matches the PV’s storage class, size, and access mode.
+Then update the PV’s claimRef to point to this new PVC.

+Or manually edit the PV (kubectl edit pv <name>) and remove the old claimRef, then bind it to a new PVC.

+🔹 Final Interview-Ready Statement:

+“If I use Retain policy with dynamic provisioning, deleting the PVC will leave the PV in Released state.
+The actual storage and data remain safe, but the PV won’t bind to a new PVC automatically.
+As a DevOps engineer, I need to manually reattach it to a new PVC if I want to recover the data.”

+👉 This shows you understand both what happens automatically and what you must do manually.

+Do you want me to also create a comparison answer for the same scenario with ReclaimPolicy = Delete so you can contrast both in an interview?

+ 👍 Let’s compare Retain vs Delete ReclaimPolicy with the same scenario.

+🔹 Scenario:

+You are using dynamic volumes via a StorageClass.
+The application’s PVC is accidentally deleted.

+✅ Case 1: ReclaimPolicy = Retain

+PVC is deleted → PV moves from Bound → Released.

+Data on the backend storage (NFS subdir, EBS volume, etc.) is NOT deleted.

+PV still has a claimRef, so it cannot automatically bind to a new PVC.

+Action required: Manually reattach PV to a new PVC (edit claimRef or recreate PVC with same details).

+👉 Use case: When data is important and should never be auto-deleted (e.g., databases, logs).

+✅ Case 2: ReclaimPolicy = Delete

+PVC is deleted → PV is also deleted automatically.

+The underlying storage is deleted too (EBS volume removed, NFS subdir cleaned).

+Data is lost permanently.

+No manual recovery possible.

+👉 Use case: For temporary or test data where persistence is not required.

+📝 Interview-Ready Summary:

+With Retain, data stays safe, but you need manual steps to reuse it.

+With Delete, both PV and data are removed automatically.

+So, Retain is used in production for critical apps (like databases), and Delete is used in dev/test environments for temporary workloads.